nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to materials structured at the nanoscale, characteristic of nanofillers.

-### Expanded Definition and Usage\nNanofillers are pivotal in advancing material performance in various industries, including aerospace, automotive, electronics, and biomedical engineering.
+### Expanded Definition and Usage:
+Nanofillers are pivotal in advancing material performance in various industries, including aerospace, automotive, electronics, and biomedical engineering.
 By incorporating nanofillers into a matrix, manufacturers can create materials that are not only lighter and stronger but also possess enhanced thermal and electrical properties.
 This leads to the development of lighter aircraft components, more efficient electronic devices, and longer-lasting medical implants.